Yield management: Rental

 In the rental car industry, yield management deals with the sale of optional insurance, damage waivers and vehicle upgrades.
 It accounts for a major portion of the rental company's profitability, and is monitored on a daily basis.
 In the equipment rental industry, yield management is a method to manage rental rates against capacity (available fleet) and demand.

 Intercity buses

 Yield management has moved into the bus industry with companies such as Megabus (United Kingdom), Megabus (North America), BoltBus, and easyBus, which run low-cost networks in the United Kingdom and parts of the United States, and more recently, nakedbus.com and Intercape, which have networks in New Zealand and South Africa.
 Now operating and developed in Chile by SARCAN, a Chilean company that provides revenue and yield management systems focused on this industry, with the company Turbus as principal customer.
 Finnish low-cost inter-city bus service OnniBus, as well as Polish PolskiBus, bases its revenue flow on yield management.

-Multifamily housing

-In the multi-family residential industry, yield optimization is focused on producing supply and demand forecasts to determine rent recommendations for profit optimization.
-However, the use of the yield optimization systems is fairly new to the industry in the late 1990s, with Archstone Smith pioneering its use.
-The yield management systems include the LRO (Lease Rent Options) Revenue Management System from Rainmaker, the YieldStar Asset Optimization System from RealPage and PricingPortal product from Property Solutions International.